Billy-Flowers/RAG-LangChain-Project/README.md

 ```

 ### Optimization Tips
-- Reduce context size: Change k=3 to k=1 in similarity search (recommended only for shorter pdfs 1-8 pages)
+- Reduce context size: Change k=5 to k=3 in similarity search (recommended only for shorter pdfs 1-8 pages)
 - Use smaller models: Switch to phi3:mini or gemma:2b
 - Switch to cloud APIs: 10x+ speed improvement
 - Cache model initialization: Model is loaded once at module level